-Item 11 of regulation 5 of the Environmental Protection (Clearing of Native Vegetation) Regulations 2004 provides an exemption for clearing between private property and Crown land (e.g. a road reserve), provided that the clearing on the Crown land is no more than 1.5 metres from the fence and provided that the clearing, combined with other limited exempt clearing on the property, does not exceed 1 hectare in the financial year in which the clearing takes place.
+Item 11 of Regulation 5 of the Clearing Regulations provides an exemption for clearing between private property and Crown land (e.g. a road reserve), provided that the clearing on the Crown land is no more than 1.5 metres from the fence.
 This exemption applies to the owner of the land on which the clearing is to take place, therefore the written approval of the owner of that Crown land (e.g. the Local Government in the case of a road reserve) must be obtained prior to undertaking the clearing.
-This exemption does not apply in Environmentally sensitive areas.
+This exemption does not apply in ESAs.